andrew/ultimate-awesome/README.md

 - [awesome-codemods](https://github.com/jelmer/awesome-codemods) - Curated list of tools that can fix your code for you.
 - [awesome-sanitizer](https://github.com/junwha/awesome-sanitizer) - A curated list of sanitizers to detect bugs.
 - [awesome-alpha-arena](https://github.com/kukapay/awesome-alpha-arena) - A curated collection of open-source projects, frameworks, experiments, and articles inspired by or cloning Alpha Arena by nof1.ai.
+- [awesome-league](https://github.com/leaguetoolkit/awesome-league) - List of useful tooling and programs for League of Legends.
 - [awesome-vibecoded-apps](https://github.com/levz0r/awesome-vibecoded-apps) - A curated list of awesome apps and projects built with vibe coding.
 - [awesome-logos-delivery](https://github.com/logos-messaging/awesome-logos-delivery) - A community curated list of everything related to waku.
 - [awesome-post-scarcity](https://github.com/lorepieri8/awesome-post-scarcity) - A curated list of Post-Scarcity links, books and resources.